[Interview] Maintenance intervention planning: a strategic challenge for ENGIE Solutions

 What tools do you use to plan the technicians’ workload?

-For the last ten years all our planning work has been done using Nomadia’s Opti-Time solution.
-Opti-Time is used by our scheduling teams for scheduling and dispatch.
+For the last ten years all our planning work has been done using the solution Nomadia Field Service, used by our scheduling teams for scheduling and dispatch.
 The schedulers draw up weekly, monthly, quarterly and/or biannual maintenance visits as stipulated by the maintenance contract.
 They establish an annual schedule that serves as a baseline for smoothing the technical workload.
 They are also the staff responsible for tweaking schedules to incorporate any contingencies during the week.

 The dispatchers, for their part, deal with corrective interventions.
 During working hours, they receive and analyse customer requests.
 If the intervention required is not urgent, it is inserted into the work schedule of the technician in charge of the installation and, where possible, scheduled alongside the next planned maintenance appointment.
 For urgent cases, the task is assigned to the technician currently on call-out duty for corrective operations.

-Performance Energy Managers within each team also have access to Opti-Time.
+Performance Energy Managers within each team also have access to Nomadia Field Service.
 If they notice a problem at one of their allocated installations, they can either check whether there is a planned intervention in the near future, or trigger an immediate intervention, sometimes even before the client has detected the operating fault in their own installation.

 How is the technician notified about their assignment to an unplanned intervention?